bernieke/python-magento/README.md

 # python-magento

 This is a simple Python interface to Magento's XML-RPC API.
-The API discovers and makes all of Magento's API methods available to you by discovery.
+The API discovers and makes all of Magento's API methods available to you.

 ## Usage